gillesdm/OSRS-Drop-Parser/README.md

 ## 🆕 Recent Updates

+For a detailed list of changes, please see the [CHANGELOG.md](CHANGELOG.md) file.

+Recent highlights include:
 - Added a new feature to warn users when their search is redirected to a different name.
 - Improved the user interface with a more interactive search type selection.
 - Enhanced error handling and user feedback for better user experience.